CircuitSetup/Split-Single-Phase-Energy-Meter/README.md

 1. In the Serial Monitor window, view the value for Voltage - take note of this (if you are getting a value above 65k, something is not hooked up or working correctly)
 2. Take a reading of the actual voltage from an outlet in your house.
 For the Kill-a-watt, just plug it in, and select voltage.
 Compare the values.
-3. Adjust the value for VoltageGain in src.ino by calculating:
+3. Adjust the value for VoltageGain in **energy_meter.h** by calculating:

-<pre>New VoltageGain = (your voltage reading / energy monitor voltage reading) * 32428</pre>
+<pre>New VoltageGain = (your voltage reading / energy monitor voltage reading) * VOLTAGE_GAIN</pre>

+VOLTAGE_GAIN is the value currently set for the voltage gain parameter in energy_meter.h.

 Test again after adjusting the value and re-uploading the sketch to your ESP.
-If it is still off, do the procedure again, but replace the 32428 with the value that you changed VoltageGain to.
+If it is still off, do the procedure again, but replace VOLTAGE_GAIN with the last value used.

 ### Current Procedure
-For calibrating CurrentGainCT1 & CurrentGainCT2:
+For calibrating **CurrentGainCT1 & CurrentGainCT2**:

 1. In the Serial Monitor window, view the value for Current (if you are getting a value above 65k, something is not hooked up or working correctly)
 2. Compare what you are seeing for current from the Energy Monitor to the reading on the Kill-a-watt
-3. Adjust the value for CurrentGainCT1 or CurrentGainCT2 in src.ino by calculating:
+3. Adjust the value for CurrentGainCT1 or CurrentGainCT2 in **energy_meter.h** by calculating:

-<pre>New CurrentGainCT1 or CurrentGainCT2 = (your current reading / energy monitor current reading) * 46539</pre>
+<pre>New CurrentGainCT1 or CurrentGainCT2 = (your current reading / energy monitor current reading) * CURRENT_GAIN_CT#</pre>

+CURRENT_GAIN_CT# is the value currently set for the current gain parameter in energy_meter.h.

 Test again after adjusting the value and re-uploading the sketch to your ESP.
-If it is still off, do this again, but replace the 46539 with the value that you changed CurrentGainCT1 or CurrentGainCT2 to.
+If it is still off, do this again, but replace the CURRENT_GAIN_CT# with the last value used.
 It is possible that the two identical current sensors will have different CurrentGain numbers due to variances in manufacturing, but it shouldn't be drastic.
 Note that the positioning of the CT sensor on the hot wire can have an effect on the current reading.

 For more details, see the Calibration Procedure in the [Microchip Application notes.](http://ww1.microchip.com/downloads/en/AppNotes/Atmel-46103-SE-M90E32AS-ApplicationNote.pdf)